🏠 Home boarding — not kennels

 1 night

-Trial/settle-in night — ideal first time
+Trial / settle-in night — ideal for a first stay

 Weekend (2–3 nights)